joshuamkchoi1103/cse15l-lab-reports/labReport1.md

    - I got this output because I ```cd```(change directory) to the lecture1 directory.
 Therefore, any command I do after will be within the lecture1 working directory.
    - The output is not an error
 3. - ![Image](Screenshot_2023-10-03_133513.png)
-   - Thr working directory when the command was run was in the default home directory
+   - The working directory when the command was run was in the default home directory
    - I got this output because you can only ```cd``` into directories and not files.
 Therefore, the output tells us that the file path is not a directory.
-   - The output is not an error
+   - The output is an error because it is looking for a path to a directory rather than a file.

 ```ls```
 1. - ![Image](Screenshot_2023-10-03_130825.png)